 Although sometimes diagnosing subsidence through a simple present condition survey may sometimes prove difficult without further investigation, the degree of cracking and evidence of a previous repair strongly suggests that movement is ongoing.
 Note the failure of the traditional ‘toothing in’ below eaves level.
 Movement of about 15mm was also noted internally.

-This cracking is typical of subsidence in an extension where a vertical crack forms between both components; the crack being wider at the top as the extension rotates away from the original structure; the corner of the extension acting as the point to foundation movement.
+This cracking is typical of subsidence in an extension where a vertical crack forms between both components; the crack being wider at the top as the extension rotates away from the original structure; the corner of the extension acting as the point of foundation movement.

 The approach to this problem is to replace the drain and underpin the rear elevation through micropile supported reinforced concrete ground beams.